 Anna Menyhért is a writer, researcher, university lecturer, and a teacher of creative writing.
-Her research fields are literary studies, trauma studies, gender studies, cultural and digital memory studies.
-She writes poetry, fiction, and books for children.
+Her research fields are trauma studies, women’s writing, literary studies, cultural studies and memory studies.
+She has published poetry, fiction, and books for children.

 She studied in Budapest, Moscow, London, North Carolina and Amsterdam, received her PhD (2002) and gave her habilitation lectures (2011) in literary trauma studies at Eötvös Loránd University in Budapest.